Oenothera laciniata (Cut-leaved Evening Primrose)

 Flower: Flower shape: 4-petals

-[photo of flower] Flowers are single in the mid and upper leaf axils along branching stems, about 1 inch across with 4 heart-shaped yellow petals.
-In the center are 8 yellow stamens surrounding a bright yellow cross-shaped style that is mostly tucked inside the floral tube.
+[photo of flower] Flowers are single in the mid and upper leaf axils along branching stems, about 1 inch across with 4 yellow heart-shaped petals and 8 yellow stamens surrounding a style with a cross-shaped stigma in the center.
+The stamens and style are typically shorter than the petals.

-[photo of leaves] Leaves are alternate, lance-elliptic to oblong in outline, 1 to 4 inches long, up to 1 inch across, shallowly to deeply lobed along the edges, the lower leaves short-stalked, the upper stalkless.
+[photo of upper stem leaf] Leaves are basal and alternate, elliptic to oblong to somewhat spatula-shaped in outline, the basal and lower stem leaves up to 6 inches (4 to 15 cm) long, up to about 1 3/8 inch (1 to 3.5 cm) wide, short-stalked, becoming smaller and stalkless as they ascend the stem.
+Edges are shallowly to deeply lobed, sometimes lobed at the base and more toothed at the tip.
 The upper surface is hairless to sparsely hairy, the lower more densely hairy.
-Stems are single, unbranched or branched from the base, erect to ascending to sprawling, and variously hairy.
+Stems are single, unbranched to many-branched, erect to ascending to sprawling, and variously hairy.

 Fruit: Fruit type: capsule/pod

-[photo of developing fruit] Fruit is a slender, tubular capsule nestled in the leaf axil, ½ to 1¼ inches long, straight to slightly curved, with four small conspicuously flared lobes at the tip.
+[photo of developing fruit] Fruit is a slender, tubular capsule nestled in the leaf axil, ¾ to 2 inches (2 to 5 cm) long, straight to slightly curved, with four small conspicuously flared lobes at the tip.

-[photo of seeds] Inside are many light brown seeds, pitted all across the surface.
+[photo of seeds] Inside are many light brown seeds, .9 to 1.8 mm long, pitted all across the surface.

 Notes:

-Cut-leaved Evening Primrose has only been recorded twice in Minnesota, the first in 1945, the second in 1991, and both on sandy dunes in the northern Twin Cities metro area.
-The DNR considers it native to the state even though our 2 populations seem a bit dysjunct from the next closest neighbors in Wisconsin and those populations have not persisted; it is not listed as rare but the DNR does track it.
+There are currently only two herbarium records of Cut-leaved Evening Primrose in Minnesota, the first in 1945, the second in 1991, and both on sandy dunes in the northern Twin Cities metro area, though it was more recently spotted in a nursery production field in Sherburne County.
+The DNR considers it native to the state even though our two historical populations seem a bit disjunct from the next closest neighbors in Wisconsin and those populations have not persisted; it is not listed as rare but the DNR does track it.
 A native annual or short-lived perennial that spreads by reseeding, it is considered something of a weedy species in parts of its range and an agricultural pest in parts of California.
+Traveling through the southern US we spotted it on weedy roadsides in several states.
 While the flowers resemble those of other Evening Primrose species, the lobed leaves and somewhat ragged growth habit separate it from the rest.

 Native Plant Nurseries, Restoration and Landscaping Services ↓